instamed/healthcare-payments-blockchain/README.md

 # You can now run transactions (there's a Postman file included to help you talk to the endpoints "./Fhir Financial.postman_collection.json")
 # Read first the section "Identities on the project" of this README
+# You should send transactions all transactions from postman_collection.json in the order defined before install the remaining views
 # Views are associated to databases and Fabric doesn't generate them until at least 1 value was saved there
 npm run views:install
 ```